Rehabilitation

 Meeting our compliance obligations

-Australia Carbon Credit Units (ACCUs)
+Australian Carbon Credit Units (ACCUs)

 Our carbon team sources, develops and invests in Australian carbon projects to meet our assets’ Safeguard Mechanism liabilities.
-Sourcing focuses on high-quality projects within 3 land-based methods: savanna fire management, human-induced regeneration (HIR) and environmental planting.
+Sourcing focuses on high-quality projects within 3 methods: savanna fire management, human-induced regeneration (HIR) and environmental planting.

 We have an opportunity to invest in carbon projects that have positive outcomes for nature and promote Indigenous participation in carbon markets.
 In 2023, we purchased: